jackbayliss/laravel-parcel2goapi/README.md

 composer require jackbayliss/laravel-parcel2goapi
 ```

+> Note: If you're using Laravel >= 5.5, you can skip the registration of the service provider, as they are registered automatically.
+So no need to add it into your providers array.

 Then in your config folder, go into your app.php and add the below to the providers array.
 ```
 jackbayliss\Parcel2GoApi\Parcel2GoAPIServiceProvider::class,